peerchemist/finta_backtest/examples/README.md

 ## How to write a strategy

-Strategy is defined as a `class`, which inherits `Strategy` metaclass.
+Strategy is defined as a Python `class`, which inherits `Strategy` metaclass.
 For this reason, you need to import `Strategy` first.

 > from finta_backtest import Strategy